sRassmann/YODA/README.md

 ### FreeSurfer
 The registration of source and target modalities is performed using _FreeSurfer_ (v7.4).
 This can be [installed natively](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) or via [docker/singularity](https://hub.docker.com/r/freesurfer/freesurfer) (Note, that _FreeSurfer_ requires a license).

-Yet, other tools can likely also be used to perform the registration.
+However, other tools can likely also be used to perform the registration.

 ### Full-brain segmentation
 The full-brain segmentation is performed using [_FastSurfer_](https://github.com/Deep-MI/FastSurfer) (v2.2),